-The ketogenic diet is not about limiting your food.
+The ketogenic diet is not about limiting the types of food you eat.
 It’s about finding ways to enjoy the food you love or want to try in a keto-friendly way.
 Thai restaurants can seem intimidating because most people aren’t familiar with the dishes.

-While it’s true that many of them contain noodles and sugary sauces that are off-limits on the keto diet, there are plenty of ways to work around this and still enjoy the flavors and traditions of Thai cooking.
+While it’s true that many Thai dishes contain noodles and sugary sauces that are off-limits on the keto diet, there are plenty of ways to work around this and still enjoy the flavors and traditions of Thai cooking.

 Here’s how to order low-carb at Thai restaurants.